dchayes27/tonalfocus-new/README.md

 - Provide responsive sizing with proper sizes attribute
 - Lazy load images and provide placeholders
 - Serve the appropriate size image based on the device
-- Maintain high quality for photography with a quality setting of 95

 ## Project Structure